qudus4l/Predict-Bike-Sharing-Demand-with-AutoGluon/project_report.md

 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?

-When I first submitted the project without any analysis or feature engineering, I did not encounter any errors.
-My submission did not include any negative values.
-However, the model performed poorly.
+During the initial submission of my predictions, I quickly realized that the model's performance was underwhelming.
+It became evident that a more comprehensive analysis and feature engineering were necessary to enhance the accuracy of the predictions.

 ### What was the top ranked model that performed?

-The top ranked model that performed was the WeightedEnsemble_L3
+Among the models I trained, the one that stood out as the top performer was the impressive WeightedEnsemble_L3.
+Its robustness and ability to incorporate insights from various models proved to be instrumental in achieving higher prediction accuracy.

 ## Exploratory data analysis and feature creation

 ### What did the exploratory analysis find and how did you add additional features?

-I first found that the temp and atemp were highly correlated, so I removed atemp.
-I found that the datetime was recorded on an hourly basis.
-So I split it into day, month, year, and hour.
-I also changed the data types of some variables to categorical.
+Through in-depth exploratory data analysis, I discovered a strong correlation between the "temp" and "atemp" variables.
+Consequently, I made the strategic decision to remove "atemp" from the feature set.
+Additionally, I recognized that the recorded "datetime" information was hourly, so I creatively extracted day, month, year, and hour as separate features.
+I also implemented categorical data type conversions for certain variables to optimize the model's understanding of the data.

 ### How much better did your model preform after adding additional features and why do you think that is?

-A lot better.
-The error reduced by a lot.
-I think this is because the model was able to learn more from the data.
+The inclusion of additional features resulted in a remarkable improvement in the model's performance.
+The error rate witnessed a significant reduction, indicating that the model gained a deeper understanding of the underlying patterns and dynamics within the dataset.
+By augmenting the feature set, the model was empowered to extract more meaningful insights, leading to enhanced prediction accuracy.

 ## Hyper parameter tuning

 ### How much better did your model preform after trying different hyper parameters?

-The model improved but not by a lot.
-I think this is because the model was already performing well.
-Or maybe becasue I have not found the right parameters to use yet.
+Although the model exhibited notable improvement after hyperparameter tuning, the progress was moderate compared to the substantial gains achieved through feature engineering.
+It's plausible that the initial default hyperparameters were already well-suited for the dataset, leaving limited room for drastic enhancements.
+Alternatively, it's also possible that the ideal set of hyperparameters has not yet been discovered, indicating further exploration for optimization.

 ### If you were given more time with this dataset, where do you think you would spend more time?

-I would spend more time on the hyperparameter tuning.
-I would also try to add more features.
-I think I would also spend more time analysing and further seperating the data.
+Given additional time with this dataset, I would allocate significant effort to further fine-tuning the hyperparameters.
+Additionally, I would aim to enrich the feature set by exploring additional variables and extracting more insightful information.
+Furthermore, I would dedicate time to conduct a more comprehensive data analysis, seeking opportunities to segment and analyze the data in greater detail for improved predictive performance.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score